swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320-qsfp/README.md

 These settings are only applied after a power-cycle of the XEM8320-board.

-With a connected TTX with FPGA-Link Output enabled, you can now enable Channel 1 capture and observe the LED on the XEM8320 matching the input state of the TTX.
+With a connected TTX with FPGA-Link Output for QSFP enabled, you can now enable Channel 1 capture and observe the LED on the XEM8320 matching the input state of the TTX.

 ## Debug Information

 The design exposes various statistics of the received tags over the OpalKelly USB interface, which bridges onto an internal Wishbone Bus.
 This can be read with the following